forreya/investments-portfolio-tracker/README.md

 Overview of the key functionalities:

-* Track value of your stock positions from the last 100 days (business days)
+* Track value of your stock positions from the last 100 business days
 * Graphical visualization of your respective stock
 * Zoom-in & zoom-out feature